ryanlrappa/film-profit-prediction/README.md

-# **Predicting Film Profitability (v1)**
+# **Predicting Film Profitability with ML**

+*“Nobody knows anything...
+Not one person in the entire motion picture field knows for a certainty what's going to work.
+Every time out it's a guess and, if you're lucky, an educated one.”

+    ― William Goldman, screenwriter of Butch Cassidy and the Sundance Kid*

+Making successful movies may never be an exact science, but with publicly available film data and machine learning techniques, we can now start to make better educated guesses about what works and what doesn't.
+This project specifically looks at data provided by TheMovieDatabase API and other sources – with variables including actors, director, writer, budget, genre, and release date, among others – to discover robust correlates of profitable films and predict profitability with high accuracy and precision.

-This portfolio project is a work in progress.
-Using a variety of publicly available data about thousands of feature films, the goal is to design a machine learning algorithm (model) that can predict, as accurately as possible:
+This project is a work in progress.
+The goal is to iterate upon models in order predict, as accurately and precisely as possible:

 **(1)** whether a film's global box office revenue exceeded (or will exceed) its budget, and